navidahmed-github/luckybet-discount-api-copy/README.md

 It is recommended that the API be deployed on Google Cloud using Cloud Run which is a serverless compute service (like AWS lambda).
 However, there is one caveat and that is that this service must be able to support background processing (ie. allow some CPU at all times) and be configured to do so as the API contains a job scheduling service used for airdrops - GCP supports this but AWS does not.

 A `cloudbuid.yaml` has been provided that should be sufficient for use on GCP.
-In order to upload an image execute the following:
+In order to upload an image execute the following inside a shell:

-> gcloud builds submit
+> ./upload-gcp.sh

 **It is strongly recommended that the following also be implemented:**
 - Cloudflare or some other equivalent be used in front of this service to mitigate against DDoS.